thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

-At application start we execute two queries: 1) Retrieve the set of polygons and aggregate values for each borough, 2) Obtain individual property sale transaction details, about 23,000… Both of these queries utilize fabric’s registered query feature, which means these queries are stored as part of the compute graph and their results are always immediately available (without incurring new work for each connected client) and will update (on the server
+At application start we execute two queries: 1) Retrieve the set of polygons and aggregate values for each borough, 2) Obtain individual property sale transaction details, about 23,000… Both of these queries utilize fabric's registered query feature, which means these queries are stored as part of the compute graph and their results are always immediately available (without incurring new work for each connected client) and will update (on the server